AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ### E-mail channel surface

 Go to `Channels` in the Journey Optimizer interface.
 Configure separate subdomains and IP pools for marketing emails and transactional messaging, if not already configured.
 These are best practices to ensure that transactional messages such as order confirmation e-mails, get through to your customers.
 Enter names, email addresses, and additional settings.
 Select **Submit** at the top-right of the page to create the marketing channel surface.
+Read the documentation on [how to set up e-mail channel surfaces](https://experienceleague.adobe.com/docs/journey-optimizer/using/email/configure-email/email-settings.html?lang=en)

 ### SMS channel surface

 To create an SMS channel surface, first create an SMS API credential, and select the preferred vendor (for example, Sinch).
 Name the SMS channel surface (for example, SMS Marketing), select the configuration, and enter a sender number.
 Select **Submit** at the top-right of the page to save the SMS channel surface.
+Read the documentation on [how to set up SMS channel surfaces](https://experienceleague.adobe.com/docs/journey-optimizer/using/sms/sms-configuration.html?lang=en#message-preset-sms)

 Also configure channels for playbooks that contain transactional messages like order confirmations.